 1 2 3 4 5 redis: type: redis:3.0 redis2: type: redis:3.0

 Be aware, if you rename a service in the

 - The existing service before creating a new service with the new name you specify.

 - All existing data for the service is removed.
 We strongly recommend you snapshot your environment before you change the name of an existing service.

 We support and deploy the following services:

-FFor example, the current default storage amount per project is 5GB, or 5120MB.
+For example, the current default storage amount per project is 5GB, or 5120MB.
 You can distribute this amount between your application and each of its services.
-See
+See relationships.

 Using the services